 Things are getting better today.
 You may feel as though you have been up all night feeding and changing.
 It seems amazing that such a small baby can feed so often and produce so many wet and dirty nappies.
 (Most babies should produce at least six heavy wet nappies and at least two yellow poos today.)

-Is it because you've eaten something you shouldn't have?
+Is it because you've eaten something you should not have?
 Probably not!
 Today it's more likely that your baby's system is just settling down.
 Keep going with lots of feeds.
 It's best to feed when your baby wants to be fed.

-You will soon learn to recognise when your baby wants to be fed, if he needs his nappy changing or he wants a cuddle.
+You will soon learn to recognise when your baby wants to be fed, if they need their nappy changed or if they want a cuddle.